-I soon got a phone call from CKMR’s manager.
-Bob Wallace wanted to meet.
-On a Friday afternoon — 8 September 1967, to be exact — I traveled 115 miles by rail to Newcastle, grabbed a cab and headed straight to the radio station, downtown, at 129 Castle Street.
+I soon got a phone call from CKMR’s manager, Bob Wallace.
+He wanted to meet.
+And so, on a Friday afternoon — 8 September 1967, to be exact — I traveled 115 miles by rail to Newcastle, grabbed a cab and headed straight to the radio station downtown, at 129 Castle Street.

 CKMR, of course, was AM radio.
-In those days, only a handful of stations in the country were on the FM band.
+In those days, only a handful of stations in Canada were on the FM band.

 THE INTERVIEW.
 THE JOB.

-We chatted for half an hour, if that.
+We talked for half an hour, if that.

-Wallace was proud of his operation, pointing out that the Canadian Radio Television Commission [the broadcast licensing cops in Canada] had given his station a licence for the maximum five-year period, whereas the radio station in Campbellton, where I’d been working, had only been granted a licence for one year, the minimum period.
+Wallace was proud of his operation, pointing out that the Canadian Radio Television Commission [the broadcast licensing cops in Canada] had given his station a licence for the maximum five-year period, whereas the station in Campbellton, where I’d been working part-time, had only been granted an operating licence for the minimum period of one year.

-Bob Wallace was also the station’s accountant.
+Bob Wallace was also CKMR’s accountant.
 That didn’t surprise me.
-What raised my eyebrows though was that he hadn’t been an announcer.
-He was ex-Air Force.
+What raised my eyebrows though was that he had not done any announcing.
+The gentleman was ex-Air Force.

-The following Monday evening I was a DJ, on the air in Newcastle, nervous as all get out but trying my best not to show it.
-I was terrified actually.
+The following Monday evening I was an actual DJ — on the air in Newcastle — nervous as all get out and trying my best not to show it.

-CKMR was a CBC-affiliate, which meant we carried a few CBC programs.
+CKMR was a CBC-affiliate, which meant we carried some CBC programs.

 Terry White, another announcer — younger than I, if you can believe that — was assigned to babysit the new on-air guy.
-But after 20 minutes or so, Terry left me alone in the studio and sat down on a big chair in the reception area where he began to flip through Billboard, a New York-based music industry weekly famous for charting the Top 100 hits.
+But after half an hour or so, Terry left me alone in the studio and sat down on a big chair in the reception area where he began to flip through Billboard, a New York-based music industry weekly famous for charting the Top 100 hits.

-When Terry got tired of reading, he moved to a desk and phoned his ‘main squeeze.’
+When Terry got tired reading, he moved to a desk and phoned his ‘main squeeze.’

-The evening shift ended at midnight … just after the five-minute news, weather and sports package.
-So, sign off at 00:05 — but sometimes at 00:15 if I wanted to practice reading.
+The evening shift ended at midnight … right after a five-minute news, weather and sports package.
+So, sign off at 00:05 — but sometimes at 00:15 … if I wanted to practice reading.
 That’s right.
-People would be stuck hearing news about fashion, soccer scores from Latvia, anything … all so I could improve my news reading.
-Crazy, when you think of it.
+People would be stuck hearing bullshit news about fashion, soccer scores from Latvia, anything … all so I could improve my on-air delivery.
+Weird, I know.

-Our broadcast day always ended with the same song.
-Do you know which song?
+Our broadcast day always ended with the same musical piece.
+Do you know what that was?
 Hint: It’s one of the most recognizable tunes in Canada.
-You can hear it when you get near the end of this post.
-It’s hidden in a 55-second clip.
+You can hear it near the end of this post … hidden in a 55-second audio clip.

 A STRANGER FROM MONTREAL

-It was the oddest thing: He sat alone in our recording studio, with the lights out, listening to the on-air broadcast from a big speaker.
-I could still make out his outline in the dark.
+It was the oddest thing: The old fellow sat alone in the recording studio — in darkness — listening to the on-air broadcast coming through a large speaker.
+I could barely make out his outline.

-An hour later, the old guy stood up and walked over to say good-bye.
-He also thanked me for letting him in.
+An hour later, the man stood up and walked over to say good-bye and to give thanks for letting him in.

 I asked what brought him to Newcastle and he said he was in the Maritimes visiting as many radio stations as he could.
-He then revealed something that floored me — that in the early 1920s he had been Canada’s first broadcaster, working out of XWA Radio in Montreal.
+He then revealed something that floored me — in the early 1920s he was Canada’s first broadcaster, working out of XWA Radio in Montreal.

 First broadcaster???
 Wow!
 This was like having Alexander Graham Bell drop by for coffee.

 XWA later changed its call letters to CFCF [“Canada’s First, Canada’s First”].
 The station went off the air in 2010.
-The bean-counters at Corus Entertainment pulled the plug on the country’s oldest radio station, citing it was losing money — or not making enough money.
-Who knows?
+The bean-counters at Corus Entertainment pulled the plug on the country’s oldest radio station, citing it was losing money [or not making enough money].

 It wasn’t easy being a teen, naive and living in a strange town.
 I didn’t know a soul in Newcastle and I was shy to boot.

 Turns out, Rick was from Campbellton as well.
 I knew his kid brother, Raymond.
-I’d played indoor soccer with him.
+Played indoor soccer with him.

-Rick was a pilot and, like Bob Wallace, ex-Air Force.
+Rick was a pilot and, like Bob Wallace, former Air Force.
 He’d gone from being in the air to on the air.
-Hey, couldn’t resist.

 The man had on-air style I would describe as “homey.”
 Hearing Rick Shalala on the radio was like listening to a trusted neighbour leaning on the fence and going on about this and that.
 The man wasn’t polished like the Big City Guys but, God, he was real.
-I could see why people were drawn to him.
+For that reason, people were drawn to him and loved him.

-One time I was with Rick when he was working a country show.
+One time I was with Rick when he was working our country program.
 He read a commercial, then — without any introduction — cut straight into a “foot-stomping” fiddle number.
-We would later say that the tune “kicked ass.”
-That’s a 90s expression, I know.
+We would later say that the tune kicked ass.
 Rick cranked up the studio speaker until the dust danced off it, then flicked on his mike and announced: “… Drive ‘er Francis!!”
-He glanced my way and with a glint in his eye, said, “That’ll get ’em …”
+He then glanced my way and with a glint in his eye, remarked, “That’ll get ’em …”

 It sure did.
 At that moment, thousands of listeners had just cranked up their radios full blast.
 Good for Rick, I thought, he’s bringing joy to a lot of people.
 And he’s having fun as well.
 They say that’s what radio is all about.

 Who was Francis??
-I wondered about that for nearly half a century.
+For nearly half a century I wondered about that.
 Turns out, there really was a Francis.
 He was a mentally-challenged boy who helped out at the small airstrip at the village of Blackville, about 30 miles southwest of Newcastle.
 The lad worked extremely hard, just giving it … causing people to shout, “Drive ‘er Francis!”

 The phrase soon became synonymous with fiddle tunes.
-Listeners would call and ask, “When are you going to play a ‘Drive ‘er Francis’?”
+Listeners would call the station and ask, “When are you going to play a ‘Drive ‘er Francis’?”

 Let’s break to hear some CKMR ‘promos’ … recorded by country singers Hank Snow and Doc Williams [Grand Ole Opry, Wheeling, West Virginia, USA].
 The clip runs about two minutes.

-In my eyes, Rick was worldly, yes, a bit of a rebel but more important, an original.
-He was a mover and shaker with a zest for life.
-He also stood up for things.
-He lived life full-throttle.
+In my eyes, Rick was worldly and yes, a bit of a rebel, but more important, he was an original.
+Rick was a mover and shaker who lived life full-throttle.
+The man also stood up for things.
 More than anything, that made an impression on me.

-This one announcer would sometimes show up an hour late.
+One morning announcer would sometimes show up an HOUR late.
 That’s when our audience would experience a slight of hand.
-When the guy finally signed on — at 6:30 a.m. — he would announce his first ‘time check’ as six o’clock.
-He’d continue to fudge the time until, by 7:30 or so, he’d be right on.
+When the jock finally signed on — at 6:30 am — he would announce it was six o’clock and he’d continue to fudge the time until, by 7:30 or so, he’d be right on.